streetsidesoftware/cspell/packages/cspell/README.md

 ## LanguageSettings

-The Language Settings allow configuration to be based upon the programming language and/or the e.
+The Language Settings allow configuration to be based upon the programming language and/or the locale.
 There are two selector fields `locale` and `languageId`.

 - `languageId` defines which programming languages to match against.